thescientist13/gallinago/README.md

 [![GitHub issues](https://img.shields.io/github/issues-pr-raw/thescientist13/gallinago.svg)](https://github.com/thescientist13/gallinago/issues)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/thescientist13/gallinago/master/LICENSE.md)

-[**Gallinago**](https://en.wikipedia.org/wiki/Snipe) is a NodeJS package designed to assist with running of CLIs against directories that can be pre-scaffolded as needed to reproduce various configuration and folder structures your CLI may need to support for its users.
+[**Gallinago**](https://en.wikipedia.org/wiki/Snipe) is a NodeJS package designed to assist with the running of CLIs against directories that can be pre-scaffolded as needed to reproduce various configuration and folder structures your CLI may need to support for its users.
 Perfect for testing!

 ![gallinago](./.github/assets/gallinago.jpg)

 ## Overview
-Often times while creating CLIs, it can be helpful to test the final output of a tool in response to the various configurations of your CLI.
+Often times while creating CLIs, it can be helpful to test the final output given the various configurations of the CLI.
 Running a CLI using config files and user files will all likely (and hopefully) result in idempotent output that can be validated over and over.
 With a testing framework like [**mocha**](https://mochajs.org/), you could use Gallinago to verify that output to validate things like:
 - Were the right files created?
 - Was the output what I expected?
 - Were _too_ many files created?